 You can also attach a relevant reference file in these sections.
 Refer to the How to Attach a File to a Problem Statement topic for more information.

 Note: Interviewer Guidelines are only visible to you and your team members and in the candidate report.

 On the Languages tab, follow the below instructions:

-- Click on the Clear all option so that the candidates can select the check-boxes to solve the problem in any selected language.
+- Click on the checkboxes to allow candidates to solve the problem in any of the selected languages.